dune-mirrors/dune-spgrid/README.md

 | Supports non-blocking communication   | no        | no       | yes    |

 [^1]: SGrid is deprecated in DUNE 2.4 and will be removed in DUNE 3.0.
+[^2]: YaspGrid supports a different concept of periodicity.

 SPGrid supports different (global) refinement techniques, selected by a template parameter.
 Some refinement techniques allow an optional parameter,